davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

 ### Hwk: Writing SQL Queries

 The queries you are asked to perform are realistic.
-The database models the mini-world of a fictitious company that sells small-scale models of Classic Cars.
-More information (and practice problems) on the database can be found [here](https://www.richardtwatson.com/dm6e/Reader/ClassicModels.html).
+The database models a fictitious multinational company that sells.

 #### Student Outcomes